 - Log in with a user account to which you need to install node.js.

 A shell script is available for the installation of nvm on the Ubuntu system.
 Use the following commands to install curl on your system, then run the nvm installer script.

 Open a terminal on your system and execute:

 sudo apt install curl

 curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash

-The script will create necessary environment variables in a login script of the current user.
-You can either logout and login again to load the environment or use the following to load the environment.
+The script will create the necessary environment variables in the login script of the current user.
+You can either log out and log in again to load the environment or use the following to load the environment.

 Step 2 – Install Node.js on Ubuntu

 The NVM allows you to install and manage multiple node.js versions for each user account on a Linux system.
 You can easily switch to the specific version anytime.